Causal Set Quantum Gravity and the Hard Problem of Consciousness: Discussion

 Returning to the present and to Einstein's epistemology, the partially ordered birth process in CST blurs the boundary between the world of ideas and the totality of sense-experiences.
-The birth process in CST as its live, dynamic self cannot be situated fully in the world of objective, communicable physical concepts {because it is partially ordered}.\footnote{It is possible that different foundations for mathematics may be more sympathetic to a physics of the passage of time, as suggested for example by Nicolas Gisin \cite{Gisin:2020}.
-What I have argued here is that our inability to pin the partially ordered birth process down objectively in the world of ideas may actually be welcome as far as the Hard Problem is concerned.} Though the process is a concept in the theory, somehow it can only be fully apprehended as its dynamic self in the manifold of sense-experiences.
-It can only be objectively viewed from within.
+The birth process in CST as its live, dynamic self cannot be situated fully in the world of objective, communicable physical concepts {because it is partially ordered}.
+Though the process is a concept in the theory, it can only be apprehended in its dynamic aspect in the manifold of sense-experiences.
+It can only be viewed fully objectively from within.
 It has to be lived, it has to be experienced to be apprehended.
 One cannot know, from the outside, \textit{what it is like}.